jeffrey-fontys/s3-portfolio/research/outsourcing.md

 ## 1. Introduction and main research question

 In the field of software engineering, a developer seldom works on a project alone.
 When you develop a large application or other comprehensive software project, you most commonly work in a team.
 And software projects or components may very well be used by outside developers to incorporate into their project as a dependency.
 In these situations it is very important that the code that you write is clear and logically structured according to established style guidelines, and that you provide useful and detailed documentation alongside your code.
 When this is properly executed, a team member or even a developer from the other side of the world with no prior knowledge of your project can easily utilize, customize, and expand your code.
-In this research report, I will seek to find answers to the following **main research question:**
+During the course of this research report, I will seek to find answers to the following **main research question:**

 > How can you, as a software developer, best prepare and optimize your code/application for seamless outsourcing?